Freiling87/CCU/CCU/Scratchpad.md

 Effect gains 1s of duration on taking damage
 ###			C	Take the Thrill Kill Pill
 Effect gains 1s of duration on dealing damage, extra on kill
+##		C	Explode On Death
+System still works after minor refactor.
+###			H	00 Doesn't trigger when exploded
+Rocket launcher kill just gibbed them
+This is vanilla behavior (See StatusEffects.ExplodeAfterDeathChecks).
+Only fix if there's an uproar.
+###			H	Oil Spill
+Shelved
+Explosion.SetupExplosion ~373
+DW:
+	[Info   : Unity Log] ADDRELHATE: Custom (1134) (Agent) - Playerr (Agent) [Info   : Unity Log] SpawnExplosion -1
+		No error message, but that's not a good thing
+###			C	Monke Parasites
+Explodes into Monke (barrel style)
+###			C	Thoughts & Prayers
+Fireworks
+###			C	Oil Spill
+This doesn't exist but should follow water logic.
+Plus there are many other uses.
+###			C	Ooze
+Only did particle effect
+###			C	Ridiculous
+Only did particle effect, didn't end slow-mo, no kills.
+This is the Bomb disaster one, so it will need special attention.
+###			C	Slime
+Does particle effect and poisons
+Do the sprite later.
+###			C	Stomp
+Did particle effect
+Pushed body away
+Didn't stun anyone
+###			H	00 Does not explode when killed with Cyanide
+There's no vanilla precedent for this particular situation, so let's see what users prefer.
+###			H	00 Explodes when Arrested
+Not too concerned, considering this is vanilla for Slaves.
+###			√	Big
+Complete
+###			√	Dizzy
+Complete
+###			√	EMP
+Complete
+###			√	Firebomb
+Complete
+###			√	Huge
+Complete
+###			√	Noise Only
+Complete
+###			√	Normal
+Complete
+###			√	Warp
+Complete
+###			√	Water
+Complete
+###			√	Cop Bot not Exploding
+Complete
+###			√	Certain explosion types don't delete body
+P_StatusEffects_ExplodeBody.DisappearBody
+###			√	Gib body
+P_StatusEffects_ExplodeBody.GibItAShot
 ##		C	Explosion Timer
 Vanilla for EOD is 1.5 seconds
 ###			C	Cinematic Fuse